Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <em>Acknowledgements:</em> Bart van Andel, Fabien Dachicourt </p>
 <p>

-This document specifies the Indexed 3D Scene (i3s) format, an open 3d content delivery format used to disseminate 3D GIS data to mobile, web and desktop clients.
+This document specifies the Indexed 3D Scene layer (i3s) format, an open 3d content delivery format used to disseminate 3D GIS data to mobile, web and desktop clients.
 I3s is the choice of format used by <a href="http://server.arcgis.com/en/server/latest/publish-services/windows/scene-services.htm#">ArcGIS Scene Service</a> .
 The first sections of this specification explain the conceptual structure of i3s, while the latter sections provide a detailed implementation-level view.</p>